arangodb/python-arango/docs/foxx.rst

     # Delete a service.
     foxx.delete_service(service_mount)

-You can also create a Foxx service by providing a file directly.
+You can also manage Foxx services by using zip or Javascript files directly:

 .. code-block:: python